yasmineelsheikh/6d/README.md

 <img src="assets/ares_performance_n.png" alt="ARES Performance by N Votes"/>
 <img src="assets/ares_performance_method.png" alt="ARES Performance by Method"/>

 We show `gpt-4o` to be the best performing model, with little impact from the number of votes or consensus strategy.
-Across models, performs seems to be consistent after 0.5 FPS, while some older models actually perform better at very low FPS (e.g. `gemini-1.5-pro` performs best at `0` FPS).
+Across models, performs seems to be mostly consistent after 0.5 FPS, while some older models actually perform better at very low FPS (e.g. `gemini-1.5-pro` performs best at `0` FPS).
 We find the `frame_description` method to actually slightly outperform the generalized `video` method, calling into question progress on long-context video benchmarks.
 However, this method is significantly more expensive and more difficult to run with respect to request-per-minute and token-per-minute rate limits.
 As such, we adopt the `video` method at 1 FPS with `gpt-4o` for all ARES data ingestion.

+## Extras
+We provide some fun extra tools to help with robot research.
+- The `Rollout` and `RolloutSQLModel` classes can be used to dynamically flatten and reconstruct rollouts, enabled by hierarchical prefix matching.
+This enables smooth transitions between Pydantic and SQLModel types.
+- The `ares/notebooks` directory contains a few notebooks for visualization; one for VLM results and the other for annotation results.
+- The `ares/scripts` directory provides the top-level entrypoint for interacting with data in ARES, including the main ingestion pipeline.
+Other scripts include:
+    - `ares/scripts/db_updaters/`: scripts for amending the `AnnotationDatabase` and `StrucutredDatabase`
+    - `ares/scripts/annotating`: scripts for running annotations for grounding, in-context-learning, Embodied Chain of Thought, success criteria, and more.
+    - `ares/scripts/self_heal.py`: a tool for automatically syncing the `StructuredDatabase` with the `AnnotationDatabase` and `EmbeddingDatabase`.
+This means that there should never be ingested rollouts without annotations or embeddings.
+- In order to provide robust error tracking during annotation, we provide a `ResultTracker` object that can be used to track the results of an annotation.
+This is useful for providing feedback on the status of an annotation job, as well as for providing a record of the annotation.
+See `ares/annotating/annotating_base.py` for more details.
+- Normalization in ARES is dependent on the entire dataset being collected ahead of time.
+However, in practice, we often want to normalize data on-the-fly.
+To enable this, we provide the `NormalizationTracker` object to perform batch or online normalization.
+See `ares/databases/embedding_database.py` for more details.

 ## Costs
 Ingesting, annotating, and annotating data can be quite expensive; we aim to use ARES to make robot research as accessible as possible.
 The original development of ARES was conducted solely on a laptop, using a combination of local resources (CPU and Disk) and cloud APIs.
 First, we mitigate costs by holding all data strucutres locally, including the `StrucutredDatabase`, `AnnotationDatabase`, and `EmbeddingDatabase`.
 Second, we downsample frames-per-second while ingesting, running `gpt-4o` at 1 FPS via API, using `grounding-dino-tiny` and `sam-vit-base` at 5 FPS via Modal, and the Nomic Embedder via local CPU.
 Back-of-the-envelope costs comes out to roughly 1 cent per rollout for `gpt-4o`, as most rollouts are relatively short.
-Annotating 5000 rollouts at 5 FPS (totaling >100,000 frames) for detection and segmentation costs less than $10 of free Modal credits.
+Annotating 5000 rollouts at 5 FPS (totaling >100,000 frames) for detection and segmentation costs less than $10 of $30 of monthly free Modal credits.
 We expect these costs to remain low as the pareto-frontier of efficicent multimodal models continues to bring down the cost of inference.

 ## Limitations and Next Steps